Secondary Transfer for Children with SEND

 The 1996 Education Act (Schedule 27) says that Parents have the right to say which maintained secondary school they would prefer for their child.
 The Local Authority must comply with your wishes unless:

 - The school is considered unsuitable to your child’s age, ability, aptitude or SEN

 - Your child's attendance would negatively affect the efficient education of the other children being educated with the child

 - It is not an efficient use of public resources

 Section 316 of the Education Act says that the local authority must make sure that a child with an EHC Plan / Statement is educated in a mainstream school unless a parent says they do not want their child to go to a mainstream school.
 A mainstream school can only refuse a child if they can prove that this would incompatible with the efficient education of other children and there are no reasonable steps they or the Local Authority could take to prevent this.

-Once you are happy with the secondary school named in your child’s Plan, we will send you an amended final Plan naming your child’s secondary school placement for September 2019.
-The secondary school will contact you later in the year to give you more information about your child starting at their school.
+We will send you a finalised Plan by 14 February 2022 naming your child’s secondary school placement for September 2022.
+The secondary school will contact you before the summer break to give you more information about your child starting at their school.

 Secondary transfer for children with EHC Plans can sometimes become complex.
 If you would like information, please talk to your child’s Primary School or your SEND Keyworker.
 If you would like further objective information and support you can also call the SEND Community Support Service.